 A FHP report on the incident showed that Edward Jose Duran was riding north in the southbound lanes of I-275 near Floribraska Ave. when the accident happened just before 3 am on Friday, 15th of August.

 4 University of South Florida students died in February when the vehicle they were riding in was hit head-on by a Sports Utility Vehicle driven by Daniel Lee Morris.
 The 28-year-old Tampa man was driving under the influence and had traces of marijuana in his system.

 Morris was travelling north in the southbound lanes near Busch Blvd. when he hit a 2010 Hyundai Sonata.
 21-year-old Dammie Yesudhas, 21-year-old Jobin Kuriakose, 20-year-old Imtiyaz Jim Ilias, and 22-year-old Ankeet Patel and Morris were all pronounced dead at the accident spot.

 A 25-year-old Riverview man died after his 1993 red Honda Civic hit a box truck while traveling north in the southbound lanes of I-275 near Bearss.
 At the time of the accident, Chase KalebLeveille’s blood-alcohol content was 0.21 percent.
-A similar incident also happened in February.
+A A similar incident also happened in February.
 If you or someone you know has been affected by such incidents, consider consulting with a Hudson truck accident lawyer who can provide guidance and support during difficult times.